-In my perpetual quest for authentic traditions, I ended up delving into a local tea market.
+In my perpetual quest for authentic traditions in China, I ended up delving into a local tea market.

 When I thought I was simply going to buy tea, my friend let me know immediately it was not going to be a simple pick-and-pay experience: “Tasting tea is an art, not simple drinking.”

 Discover the tea art in China

 I wanted to discover China’s most intimate traditions, and the Tea Art is one of the oldest ones.
 Ancestral, fascinating, magical.

 To the extent that buying it at a normal supermarket means almost betraying the roots and missing something essential of Chinese culture.